GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * Scalability - the extent to which the system is capable of growing after its initial deployment.
 * Elasticity - the ability of a system to add and remove capacity based on demand.
 * Availability - addresses system failure and its impact on users or other systems.
+* Consistency - addresses whether all nodes hold the same data at the same time.
 * Resilience -  the ability to provide and maintain an acceptable level of service in the face of faults and challenges to normal operation.

+The CAP theorem (Brewer's theorem, proposed by Eric Brewer in 2000 and formally proven by Gilbert and Lynch in 2002) is a foundational result about the limits of distributed data stores.
+In any distributed system, when a network partition (break) occurs, you can guarantee at most two of these three properties at once:

+Consistency (C) — every read returns the most recent write (or an error); all nodes see the same data at the same time.
+Availability (A) — every request gets a non-error response, even if it isn't the latest data.
+Partition tolerance (P) — the system keeps working even when network messages between nodes are lost or delayed.

+In any real distributed system spanning more than one machine, network partitions will happen eventually (a switch fails, a link drops packets).
+So, in practice the meaningful choice is between CP and AP, and only during an actual partition:

+CP systems refuse to answer (or return an error) on the minority side of a partition, rather than risk serving stale or conflicting data.
+AP systems keep answering on both sides of the partition, accepting that reads may be stale or that conflicting writes will need to be reconciled later.

 ### Software Architecture